illMadeCoder/poc_co_gm/README.md

+Consider giving our small team a ⭐ if you resonate with the project!

 # Scrying.ai

 Scrying.ai is an AI assistant designed to aid tabletop role-playing games (TTRPGs) such as the popular *Dungeons & Dragons* franchise by providing real-time AI suggestions and post-session summaries.